 Miscellaneous

-Please contact us for details on how to participate in any of our exciting heritage & wildlife events using this form and we will get back to you as soon as we can.
+Please contact us for details on how to join our group, to ask us about the Parks, or to participate in any of our exciting heritage & wildlife events using email, and we will get back to you as soon as we can.

-A copy of the completed form will be sent to your email address when you press ‘Submit’.
+Click on the email address below and an email will open up ready for your details.
+A copy of the completed email will be sent to your email address when you press ‘Send’.

-If booking tickets for one (or more) of our events at Parsons Meade Community Centre, please give us a telephone number as well as email address. so that we can contact you to arrange for payment and delivery.
+If booking tickets for one (or more) of our events at Parsons Meade Community Centre, please give us a telephone number as well as an email address, so that we can contact you to arrange for payment and delivery.

 Thanks for getting in touch!